jramire30/Credit-Card-Draud-Detection-Machine-Learning-Project/README.md

 Random Forest significantly outperformed Logistic Regression.

+Validity: I evaluated it on a separate test set and focused on performance there rather than relying on training performance.

 ## Key Insights
 - Fraud detection cannot be evaluated using accuracy alone
 - Class imbalance makes recall especially important